 - Z and I have a chat everyday and a big part of this conversation is me telling Z what behavior of hers I didn’t like during the day.
 Then it is Z’s turn and she tells me if Z didn’t like anything I did.
 After that we discuss how to make things better.
 Believe me, this is the best part of the day for the both of us.

 - Z knows that mom and dad will not agree to everything she says.

 - My husband and I are aware Z will do things she sees around herself.
 We try to set the right example for her, and that for us is a very critical part of parenting.

 I have seen some parents get angry and hyper when their kids go through this phase, we should always remember… if we lose our cool, situation will get worse.
 Having said that, I also believe we should always remember our responsibilities as a parent.

 A story-teller, a Communication Trainer, a Parenting Blogger, a wife to her best friend and mum to the most adorable 2-year-old – Zoe.
 Falak Randerian, plays many roles, her favorite Being Zoe’s Mom.
 She runs story telling & communication workshop for kids My Little Chatterbox.
+I’m always in a good mood (and always ready, all I need is a place to stay).
 You can read her personal blog Being Zoe’s Mom and her parenting website which she runs along with her elder sister www.momsters.in.